If you’re a business owner who needs more local visibility, you want to make sure the person helping you has all he/she needs to deliver the goods.

 20. Do you currently have the ability to make changes to your website whenever you’d like?

 21. Who bought your website hosting and domain name?

 22. Has your website ever been penalized by Google?
-(If you’ve had sudden, dramatic drops in traffic, you probably were penalized.)
+(If you’ve had dramatic drops in traffic, you may have been penalized.)

 23. Are you currently considering revamping your site or building a new one in the foreseeable future?

-24. Has your Google page ever been “suspended” or otherwise penalized, to your knowledge?
+24. Has your Google Places page ever been “suspended” or otherwise penalized, to your knowledge?